Beauty as Medicine: Why Aesthetics Matter More Than Ever

 It holds us.

-In the aftermath of trauma, in the mess of rebuilding, in the quiet ache of trying again — beauty becomes medicine.
+In the aftermath of trauma, in the quiet ache of rebuilding, in the slow courage of trying again—beauty becomes medicine.

 1. Beauty Regulates the Nervous System